PointOneNav/polaris/readme.md

    Polaris_Authenticate(&context, api_key, unique_id);
    ```
    - Note that the ID you specify must be unique across all Polaris sessions using your API key.
 If two connections use
-     the same API key, they will conflict and will not work correctly.
+     the same unique ID, they will conflict and will not work correctly.
    - If you already have a valid authentication token that you wish to use, you can skip the authentication step by
      calling `Polaris_SetAuthToken()`.
 4. Provide a callback function, which will be called when new data is received.